Two-sample inference for high-dimensional Markov networks: Proofs of the general results

 \begin{proof} We prove the result for the case where $\mub_\psi = \EE_x[ \psib(\xb) ] = \EE_y[ \psib(\yb) r_{\theta^*}(\yb) ] = \zero$.
 The general result follows by the consistency of empirical averages.

 The proof is by Theorems 2.1 and 2.2 of \cite{Belloni2018High}.
-The two theorems are Gaussian approximation results for approximate means over the class $\Acal$ of hyper-rectangles in $\RR^p$.
-That is to say, $\Acal$ contains sets of the form
+The two theorems are Gaussian approximation results for approximate means over the class $\Acal$ of hyper-rectangles in $\RR^p$, in other words, $\Acal$ contains sets of the form

 where $-\infty \leq l_k \leq u_k \leq +\infty$ for all $k$.
 In the proof of \Cref{thm:main}, we saw that $\sqrt{n} \, (\hat\thetab - \thetab^*)$ may be decomposed as

 where the leading linear term has the form